What's the most ridiculous regulation in Canada?

 Here’s what we know about minimum wage.

-Some sectors hit harder An annual increase in the minimum wage hits the retail and hospitality sectors the hardest.
+Some sectors hit harder: An annual increase in the minimum wage hits the retail and hospitality sectors the hardest.
 We opposed automatically tying Saskatchewan’s minimum wage to any economic indicator, as it assumes affordability every year and does not reflect current market conditions.
-For example, a restaurant owner with 25 employees will now see their labour costs increase by approximately $12,480.
+For example, a restaurant owner with 25 employees will now see their labour costs increase by approximately $13,513.

 What are we doing to fight for your business?

-Setting minimum wage is always a challenging issue for any government.
-We’re pleased he Saskatchewan government has resisted the temptation to follow Alberta and Ontario by raising the minimum wage to $15 per hour.
+Setting minimum wage is always a challenging issue for any government: We’re pleased the Saskatchewan government has resisted the temptation to follow BC by raising the minimum wage to $15 per hour.